🔍 공개 퀴즈 검색

 1. Individual cells

-3. Groups of similar cells working together ✓
+3. Groups of similar cells ✓

 Organs are made of: